How to Fix Not Cleaning Dishes on Whirlpool WDT730PAHZ (Built-In)

 Step 4: Check the Water Inlet Valve

 Shut off the water supply and disconnect the inlet line at the bottom left of the dishwasher cabinet.
 Visually inspect the inlet screen inside the valve port for sediment buildup and clean it if necessary.
-Use your multimeter to test the solenoid coil — a healthy valve reads between 500 and 1500 ohms; an open or shorted reading means the valve is faulty and needs replacement, as inadequate water fill volume directly causes poor wash performance.
+Use your multimeter to test the solenoid coil — a healthy valve reads between 500 and 1500 ohms; an open or shorted reading indicates the valve is faulty and needs replacement, as inadequate water fill volume directly causes poor wash performance.

 Step 5: Test the Circulation Pump Motor